-Equipment cards usually have a silver border, while those with the "Skill" subtype have a gold border.
+Equipment cards usually have a silver border, while those with the "Skill" subtype have a gold border and those with the "Trait" subtype have a bronze border.
 They contain the Space, Ground, and/or Character subtypes to correspond with the unit types to which they may attach.
 Equipment with multiple arenas listed in its subtype follow special rules. (p.4) You may build Equipment during your build step.
-To complete Equipment, put it in the build zone face-up until you're ready to equip it to a unit during your build step (usually by paying the equip cost; see Equip, p.15).
+To complete Equipment, put it in the build zone face-up until you're ready to equip it to a unit during your build step (usually by paying the equip cost; see Equip, p.17).
 Attached Equipment is put face- up under the unit with its text box exposed to either side.
 (Diagram, p.2) Tapped Equipment doesn't grant any bonuses or text to the unit.

 You may only equip each Equipment once per turn.
 The Equipment isn't a part of or in the unit's stack, but is attached to the unit's stack.
 If the unit moves, is "put" into the discard pile or returned to hand, the Equipment goes too unless the unit is discarded normally.
 If the unit is discarded, return the Equipment to the build zone.
 If a player gains control of an opponent's unit, the Equipment's controller may detach it from that unit and move it to his or her build zone during the build step or pay the equip cost to equip it to a different valid unit he or she controls.
-See also: Unique Cards (below).
+See also: Unique Cards (p.5).

-Equipment cards with the "Skill" subtype also follow a special rule.
-Unlike regular Equipment cards that can have multiple copies attached to one unit (with the exceptions of Unique cards), Equipment cards with the "Skill" subtype are limited to one copy per unit.
-You can still have multiple copies of Equipment cards with the "Skill" subtype in play but only one copy per unit.
+Equipment cards with the "Skill" or "Trait" subtype also follow special rules.
+Unlike regular Equipment cards that can have multiple copies attached to one unit (with the exception of unique cards), Equipment cards with the "Skill" or "Trait" subtype are limited to one copy per unit.
+You can still have multiple copies of Equipment cards with the "Skill" or "Trait" subtype in play but only one copy of the same "Skill" or "Trait" per unit.
+Equipment with the "Skill" or "Trait" subtype can't be detached from units in play.
+If a unit is discarded/moved/returned to your hand, etc. discard/move/return any Equipment with the "Skill" or "Trait" subtype attached to it.